dmleong/manager-resources/README.md

 ## What do I value most?

-I value honesty.
+I value honesty over saving face.

-I value genuine efforts to improve.
+I value genuine efforts to improve over using the "correct" words all the time.

 **I value the safety of the marginalized over the hurt feelings of the privileged.**

-I value collaboration and clear communication.
+I value collaboration and clear communication over ego.

 I value mental health over shipping velocity.